 Additionally, the First Edition of Best Lawyers: Ones to Watch will only encompass lawyers practicing in the U.S.

 Nomination submissions are currently open

-and will remain open through the end of 2019.
+and will remain open through January 30th, 2020.
 A full timeline will be released shortly.

 Who should be nominated?